colour-science/colour-science.org/posts/our-first-1000-stars-on-github.rst

 .. type: text

-Earlier this week, `Colour <https://github.com/colour-science/colour>`__ received its 1000th star ⭐ and we are proud of the achievement!
+Earlier this week, `Colour <https://github.com/colour-science/colour>`__ received its 1000th Github star ⭐ and we are proud of the achievement!

 We would not be here without the help of our users, `sponsors <https://github.com/colour-science/colour/blob/develop/SPONSORS.rst>`__, `contributors <https://github.com/colour-science/colour/blob/develop/CONTRIBUTORS.rst>`__ and
 `NumFOCUS <https://numfocus.org/>`__, so thank you all!